Beyond-jQuery/book/manuscript/attributes.md

     Locates all iframes inside of a given iframe</a>
 ~~~~~~~

 Imagine the two links and one image, all obviously related to the frame-grab library, exist among a number of other unrelated links and images in a large document.
 But we want to find only those resources that directly relate to the frame-grab library.
 We can't key on "frame-grab.js" using [the substring attribute selector](#substring-attribute-selector) since not all of the elements contain an `href` or `src` attribute with "frame-grab.js".
 We also don't want to key on the phrase "frame-grab", as this would include the last link, which does _not_ relate to the frame-grab library.
-Instead we need to select all elements with a `title` attribute that contains the specific word "frame-grab".
+Instead we need to select all elements with a `title` attribute that contains the specific phrase "frame-grab".

 {title="locate all title attrs with 'frame-grab' word", lang=javascript}
 ~~~~~~~